 1. Create a Dog (Mud) Room

-There are few things more satisfying than witnessing the pure joy of a dog enjoying the great outdoors, rolling in the grass and the dirt.
+There are few things more satisfying than witnessing the pure joy of a dog enjoying the great outdoors.
 But with this satisfaction comes a price, and re-entering your home without creating a mess can be difficult.

 Incorporating a “Dog Room” into your home can make a clean re-entry easier.
-Existing laundry rooms or mud rooms can serve this purpose, ideally located near the back door or garage entry.
-Dog rooms can simply be a place to keep your dog supplies, leashes, etc. or can be outfitted with custom features such as a dog shower.
-This laundry room and dog room combination models such a space, with a low semi-enclosed walk in shower area which is simultaneously accessible but small enough to keep an excited dog contained.
-It also incorporates a built-in dog bed.
+Use existing laundry rooms or mudrooms to be a place to keep your dog supplies, leashes, etc. or can be outfitted with custom features such as a dog shower.

 2. Choose pet-specific items that blend into your design theme